raivokolde/seqlm/README.md

 Method
 ------
-The seqlm method works in three stages.
+The method is described in a [poster](https://raw.github.com/raivokolde/seqlm/gh-pages/pics/Poster_uus.pdf), that was presented at the Epigenetics of Common Diseases conference.
+Briefly, the seqlm method works in three stages.

 **Stage 1:** The genome is divided into smaller pieces based on a genomic distance cutoff.